 2019 Topps Chrome UCL

 After being delayed nearly 10 months, the highly anticipated 2019 Topps Chrome UEFA Champions League Soccer set dropped in December.
-Unfortunately, all the anticipation and excitement for this set did not translate into visually appealing cards for soccer collectors.
+Unfortunately, this set’s anticipation and excitement did not translate into visually appealing cards for soccer collectors.